angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/02-gameplay.md

 ### The Combo Turn

 Your combo turn is the turn in which you reanimate Griselbrand and attempt to win.
-The combo turn generally proceds as follows:
+The combo turn generally proceeds as follows:

 1. Cast Entomb to bin Griselbrand
 1. Cast Shallow Grave or Goryo's Vengeance to reanimate Griselbrand